CuteCodevx/sjy_temp/readme.txt

 this is my first git push,so please come in
-Git is the first step to learn linux tks
+Git is the first step to learn linux thanks

-this is my second tim to edit this txt file ,which to understand how to use git for version manage mmda
+this is my second time to edit this txt file ,which to understand how to use git for version manage memeda

+this is third time to edit this txt file,which for repair word --'time','tks' and add  third commit in this file